notakeith/Pydoro-GUI/README.md

 ## Installation

-1. Download the repository or clone
+1. Download the last version ```Pydoro-GUI``` from [Releases](https://github.com/notakeith/pydoro-gui/releases)
-2. Navigate to the project directory
-3. Sure you have the required dependencies or install it:
+2. Sure you have the required dependencies or install it:
     ```bash
     pip install tk
     pip install pygame